 - underwater noise, sonar and seismic tests

 - entanglement in fishing nets and garbage

-After surveying 14,000 km of ocean trackline, abundance and distribution estimates for marine mammals have been produced.
-Read more
+After travelling 14,000 km of ocean trackline during our marine surveys, abundance and distribution estimates for the marine mammals of coastal BC have been produced

 Raincoast is working to improve the living conditions and recover southern resident killer whales.
 This began in 2008 with a law suit filed to protect resident killer whale habitat.